Diaosi1317092/Diaosi1317092.github.io/_pages/about.md

 I am currently a third-year undergraduate student at Southern University of Science and Technology (SUSTech), majoring in Computer Science and Technology (Turing Class).

 During my undergraduate study, I was fortunate to be advised by Prof. [Pietro S. Oliveto](https://peteroliveto.github.io/).
-My primary research interest lies in the Theory of Artificial Intelligence (AI).
-I am passionate about exploring the theoretical foundations of AI and its applications.
+My primary research interest lies in the Theory of AI.
+I am passionate about exploring randomized algorithms and hyper-heuristic algorithms.

 ## Research Interests